Rapier (missile)

 Rapier is a surface-to-air missile developed for the British Army to replace their towed Bofors 40/L70 anti-aircraft guns.
 The system is unusual as it uses a manual optical guidance system, sending guidance commands to the missile in flight over a radio link.
 This results in a high level of accuracy, therefore a large warhead is not required.

 Entering service in 1971, it eventually replaced all other anti-aircraft weapons in British Army service; both the Bofors guns used against low-altitude targets and the Thunderbird missile used against longer-range and higher-altitude targets.
 As the expected air threat moved from medium-altitude strategic missions to low-altitude strikes, the fast reaction time and high manoeuvrability of the Rapier made it more effective than either of these weapons, replacing most of them by 1977.

 Rapier was later selected by the RAF Regiment to replace their Bofors guns and Tigercat missiles.
 It also saw international sales.
-As of 2021, it was in the process of being replaced as one of the UK's primary air-defence weapons by Sky Sabre.
+In October 2021, it was replaced as one of the UK's primary air-defence weapons by Sky Sabre.

 History

 Earlier systems

 The introduction of medium-range surface-to-air missiles, or surface-to-air guided weapons (SAGW) as they are known in the UK, had made flying at medium or high altitudes anywhere near the front line near suicidal.
 In response, air forces began introducing aircraft and weapons meant to be used at low altitudes, in nap-of-the-earth flying that used landforms to block the view of the aircraft from the radar systems on the missiles.

 By the late 1950s, the British Army considered this threat considerable as new aircraft like the Sukhoi Su-7 became common and higher performance designs were in the pipeline.
 Against low-flying aircraft, only anti-aircraft guns were suitable, as they could be quickly swung and fired in seconds.
 However, the relatively short range of their Bofors 40/L56 guns meant they had only a very short period of time in which the aircraft was close enough to fire on.

 To improve this, the Army began the development of a massively improved weapon known as "Red Queen".
 This used a large 42 mm round in a rotary cannon arrangement for high rates of fire.
 In spite of some progress, in 1959, the General Staff concluded that guns were no longer useful against modern aircraft.
-For their immediate needs they purchased the new Bofors 40/L70, and for the longer term began a new missile development for a short-range, rapid-reaction weapon, known as the Light Anti-Aircraft (LAA) system.
+For their immediate needs they purchased the updated Bofors 40/L70, and for the longer term began a new missile development for a short-range, rapid-reaction weapon, known as the Light Anti-Aircraft (LAA) system.